derickdecesare/ETF_Analysis/README.md

 ### Plot Daily and Cumulative Returns of PYPL

-Your graph should look like these.
+Your graphs should look like these.

 ![Daily Returns GRAPH](Images/daily.png)
 ![CUmulative Returns GRAPH](Images/cumulative.png)